Nikkelodeons/quest_submissions/README.md

 ## Chapter 2 - Day 4

+Deploy a new contract that has a Struct of your choosing inside of it (must be different than Profile).

+Create a dictionary or array that contains the Struct you defined.

+Create a function to add to that array/dictionary.

+Add a transaction to call that function in step 3.

+Add a script to read the Struct you defined.

 ## Chapter 3 - Day 1
 ## Chapter 3 - Day 2
 ## Chapter 3 - Day 3